nod5/HighlightJump/README.md

 **A** HighlightJump is "feature request ware".
 I hope someone builds this into SumatraPDF.

 # Known Issues
-When SumatraPDF is in continous page mode and (parts of) multiple pages are visible then  `D`, `E` and `Ctrl + Del` shortcuts operate on the page shown in SumatraPDF toolbar.
+When SumatraPDF is in continous page mode and (parts of) multiple pages are visible then  `D`, `E` and `Ctrl + Del` and quick jump shortcuts operate on the page shown in SumatraPDF toolbar.
 That is sometimes not the page the mouse is over!
 Keep an eye out for that, otherwise you may add/remove highlights on the wrong page.
 Issue [#5](https://github.com/nod5/HighlightJump/issues/5).

 # Experimental: improved methods
 HighlightJump has experimental methods to get the active document file path and canvas position via SendMessage.
 Improvements compared to default methods: faster, more reliable, silent, and no `FullPathInTitle` setting required.